Gambling and online casinos in Ethiopia

 - sweepstakes for sporting events.

-- Casino Addis is the oldest and largest casino in the country,
+- Casino Addis is the oldest and largest casino in the country, popular with tourists and businessmen;

 - Lion International Casino - a venue with roulette, poker and slots;